Job Hunters

 Outside the U.S., the MetLife companies serve approximately 9 million customers through direct insurance operations in Argentina, Brazil, Chile, China, Hong Kong, India, Indonesia, Mexico, South Korea, Taiwan and Uruguay.

 The company is best known for using Snoopy from the Peanuts comic strip as part of its advertising and promotional campaigns.
-MetLife uses two blimps, Snoopy 1 and Snoopy 2, to provide coverage of aerial and sporting events.
+MetLife also uses three full-time blimps -- Snoopy 1, Snoopy 2 and Snoopy J. The blimps cover 70 sporting events a year.
+There is a also a MetLife Blimp that flies in China.

 History